manoelhc/knife-atomic/README.md

 ## Why should we care about versions?

 There is a bunch of reasons to pin the cookbook versions.
-A really good one is to fix versions on prod to prevent deploying latest versions on prod, and thus avoiding potential conflicts or installing local cookbooks which are in dev/test phase.
+An excellent one is to fix versions on prod to prevent deploying latest versions on prod, and thus avoiding potential conflicts or installing local cookbooks which are in dev/test phase.
 When your company uses a Chef server for all environments (dev/QA/prod), think about it.